 Java Moss Carpet/Walls

-Another popular way to grow java moss is as a carpet or wall.
+A popular way to grow Java moss is as a carpet or wall.
 This provides your tank with an aesthetically pleasing floor or wall and is easy to maintain.

 To create a carpet, you will need two pieces of mesh and some fishing line or thread.
 It’s important to make sure that all the materials you put into your tank are non-toxic.

-The sandwiched Moss can then be placed into the tank and will slowly start to grow through the mesh, providing you with a visually stunning bed of moss which you can use to cover the floor or the wall.
+The sandwiched moss can then be placed into the tank and will slowly start to grow through the mesh, providing you with a visually stunning bed of moss that you can use to cover the floor or the wall.

 Java Moss Trees

 Java moss can also be used to create trees, using a piece of driftwood that stands vertically.
 Ideally, you’d choose a piece of wood that gives a tree-like appearance, with a few branches extending outwards.